FAForever/wiki-pages/Infrastructure/promo-team-statutes.md

 In general, in whatever capacity that you contribute we encourage all promotion related materials to have a [Creative Commons](https://creativecommons.org/licenses/).
 This allows us to forever (hah!) (re-)use the content that is created by contributors.

 We also encourage for all the sources to be released with a similar license.
 By sharing your sources and techniques fellow community members can gain insights and learn from your creative process.
-One example is the [extensive guide](https://wiki.faforever.com/en/Development/Mapping), on creating maps.
+One (impressive) example is the [extensive guide](https://wiki.faforever.com/en/Development/Mapping) on creating maps.
 Including the use of [procedural software](https://wiki.faforever.com/en/Development/Mapping/Gaea).

 ## Roles